Data Protected - Portugal

 The European Data Protection Board has issued Guidelines on the territorial scope of the GDPR (3/2018).

 The Portuguese Data Protection Law clarifies how these extra-territorial provisions apply.
-In particular, the Portuguese Data Protection Law applies to processing carried out outside Portugal where: (a) that processing is part of an establishment situated in Portugal; (b) it affects data subjects that are in the Portuguese territory and the offering or monitoring tests in the GDPR apply; or (c) it affects personal data on Portuguese residents held by Portuguese consular posts abroad.
+In particular, the Portuguese Data Protection Law applies to processing carried out outside Portugal where: (a) that processing is part of an establishment situated in Portugal; (b) it affects data subjects that are in the Portuguese territory when the offering or monitoring tests in the GDPR apply; or (c) it affects personal data on Portuguese residents held by Portuguese consular posts abroad.

 Is there a concept of a controller and processor?